ohNOitsRO/team-profile-generator/README.md

 ## Installation

 Install the node packages with "npm i" within the application directory.
-Run the application with "node index" in the terminal command line.
+Also, install the inquirer package to correcly run the user prompts with "npm i inquirer@8.2.4" Run the application with "node index" in the terminal command line.

 ## Usage